hashicorp/nomad/website/source/docs/jobspec/json.html.md

 ]
 ```

-or to override automatic detection in the url, use the s3 specific syntax
+or to override automatic detection in the URL, use the S3-specific syntax
 ```
 "Artifacts": [
   {